 Bubbles are beautiful and make people happy, the small and the big people.
 We forget about time, dive into the wafting universe of a giant soap bubble tube and are reminded of how simple life can be.
-Soap bubble artist Miss Bubbles has been fascinated by soap bubbles as a visual art, having performed on festivals and in street shows in many different countries including Brazil, Denmark, England, France, Germany, Greece, Italy, South Korea, Poland, Portugal, Edinburgh Fringe Festival, Serbia, Spain, Switzerland, Canada and the US.
+Soap bubble artist Miss Bubbles has been fascinated by soap bubbles as a visual art, performing on festivals and in street shows in many different countries including Brazil, Denmark, England, France, Germany, Greece, Italy, South Korea, Poland, Portugal, Edinburgh Fringe Festival, Serbia, Spain, Switzerland, Canada and the US.

 Before Miss Bubbles knew giant soap bubbles even existed, she had had a dream at night.
 In her dream, Miss Bubbles made big soap bubbles.
 She could touch their membrane without breaking them, turn them around, make their membrane more dense and form toys out of them.

 This was one of the most beautiful dreams Miss Bubbles has ever had.
 A couple weeks later a friend wrote her, that he is coming to visit and has just discovered giant soap bubbles.
 Happy conglomeration of events, happy Miss Bubbles.
 Once she has seen the first big bubble in real life, Miss Bubbles immediately fell in love with bubbles and her passion for soap bubble art was born – thanks to her friend.